ThreatDetector-Nathan0915/SQL-to-CQL-Cheat-Sheet/SQL_to_CQL.md

 ```#event_simpleName=foo token1 token2```

-Notes: In both splunk and CS the "AND"/"and" is implicit with a " " space
+Notes: In both splunk and CS the "AND" "and" is implicit with a " " space

 ## Logic Operators (NOT)
 Description: To conduct a conitional search in SPL vs CQL where NOT is used